Manass20/NYC-Taxi-Trip-Time-Prediction---Capstone-Project/README.md

 The primary dataset is one released by the NYC Taxi and Limousine Commission, which includes pickup time, geo-coordinates, number of passengers, and several other variables.
 ## Data Overview
-●id - A unique identifier for each trip.
+● id - A unique identifier for each trip.

 ● vendor_id - A code indicating the provider associated with the trip record.